San Agustín Lanquín.

 |1966||cave explored by an NSS group led by Russ Gurnee.|

-Lanquín Caves is advertised on the web to be smaller than Candelaria Caves.
+Grutas de Lanquín (Lanquín Caves) is advertised on the web to be smaller than Cuevas de Candelaria.
 The Candelaria caves are of impressive size, but still this kind of comparison is not really a good argument to visit the cave.
 The cave contains a huge population of fruit bats.
 At dusk thousands of them fly out of the cave and into the night sky to feed.

 This cave was already known to the Maya, and was a sacred place where religious offerings and sacrifices were made.
-100m inside are original altars that are still used today for modern Maya rituals.
-This rituals include the burning of copal incense and the blood sacrifice of chickens.
+100 m inside are original altars that are still used today for modern Maya rituals.
+These rituals include the burning of copal incense and the blood sacrifice of chickens.
 The locals still consider the cave to be a sacred place.

 The cave has electric lights and paths.
 Still the floor is often slippery and walking shoes are a good idea.
 Also it is recommended to take your own flashlight.
 It has happened that the lights in the cave went off unexpectedly.
 Visitors with appropriate equipment, especially light, are generally allowed to visit the passages behind the developed part.